go-vela/docs/versioned_docs/version-0.26/usage/examples/mongo.md

 ### Services

-Services Yaml block can be used with stages and steps pipelines.
+Services YAML block can be used with stages and steps pipelines.
 This example uses a basic steps configuration.

 The following [pipeline concepts](/docs/usage/tour/tour.md) are being used in the pipeline below: